nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-connect-excel-hive-odbc-driver.md

 <properties
-   pageTitle="Connettere Excel a Hadoop mediante Hive ODBC Driver | Microsoft Azure" description="Informazioni su come configurare e usare Microsoft Hive ODBC Driver per Excel per eseguire query su dati in cluster HDInsight." services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Connect Excel to Hadoop with the Hive ODBC Driver | Microsoft Azure" description="Learn how to set up and use the Microsoft Hive ODBC driver for Excel to query data in an HDInsight cluster." services="hdinsight" documentationCenter="" authors="mumian"